Prevailing against Adversarial Noncentral Disturbances: Exact Recovery of Linear Systems with the $l_1$-norm Estimator: Preliminaries

 Real-world systems have a limit on their actuators so they cannot accept arbitrarily large inputs.
 This enables us to assume that each disturbance follows sub-Gaussian variables of which the tail event rarely occurs.
-Hoeffding's inequality provides sharp bounds on the tail event, both for Definitions \ref{subgdef1} and \ref{mgfdef}.
+The following lemma presents Hoeffding's inequality \cite{vershynin2018high}, providing sharp bounds on the tail event for both Definitions \ref{subgdef1} and \ref{mgfdef}.

-\begin{lemma}[Hoeffding's inequality, \cite{vershynin2018high}] Suppose that a random variable $w$ satisfies \eqref{subG} with its sub-Gaussian norm defined in \eqref{norm}.
+\begin{lemma}[Hoeffding's inequality] Suppose that a random variable $w$ satisfies \eqref{subG} with its sub-Gaussian norm defined in \eqref{norm}.
 Then, for all $s>0$, we have

 In addition, if a random variable $w$ has zero mean and satisfies \eqref{mgf} with parameter $\eta_w$, then for all $s>0$, we have

 \end{lemma}

 To provide the analysis of high-dimensional systems, we provide the definition of multi-dimensional sub-Gaussian variables given in \cite{vershynin2018high}.